-Have you heard about the “Apology Act”?
+Have you heard about the Apology Act?
 It’s a real law and it’s just about the most Canadian law on record.
 It states that an apology is not an admission of guilt or fault, but yet an expression of sympathy or regret.

-In Port Coquitlam, it’s illegal to own more than 4 pet rats at a time.
+1. In Port Coquitlam, it’s illegal to own more than 4 pet rats at a time.

 This is a simple method of pest control.
 Alberta takes this one step further, where ALL rats are considered pests and thus banned from the province.
 They consider rats (specifically Norwegian), “the most destructive creatures known to man.”

 If laws limiting rats aren’t an issue, be sure you check bylaws if you are a dog lover.
 In a lot of places, like Tay Township or Uxbridge, you’re only allowed up to 2 dogs.